Text consolidated by Valsts valodas centrs (State

 Special Economic Zone, and the Latgale Special Economic Zone;

-2) to a zone capital company or a licensed capital company
+2) in the case of a zone capital company or licensed capital

 costs in the Free Port of Ventspils, the Liepāja Special Economic